naninovel/docs/docs/api/index.md

-offset | List&lt;Decimal&gt; | Local camera position offset in units by X and Y axis. rotation | Decimal | Local camera rotation by Z-axis in angle degrees (0.0 to 360.0 or -180.0 to 180.0). zoom | Decimal | Relatize camera zoom (orthographic size scale), in 0.0 to 1.0 range. easing | String | Name of the easing function to use for the modification.  <br /><br />  Available options: Linear, SmoothStep, Spring, EaseInQuad, EaseOutQuad, EaseInOutQuad, EaseInCubic, EaseOutCubic, EaseInOutCubic, EaseInQuart, EaseOutQuart, EaseInOutQuart, EaseInQuint, EaseOutQuint, EaseInOutQuint, EaseInSine, EaseOutSine, EaseInOutSine, EaseInExpo, EaseOutExpo, EaseInOutExpo, EaseInCirc, EaseOutCirc, EaseInOutCirc, EaseInBounce, EaseOutBounce, EaseInOutBounce, EaseInBack, EaseOutBack, EaseInOutBack, EaseInElastic, EaseOutElastic, EaseInOutElastic.  <br /><br />  When not specified, will use a default easing function set in the camera configuration settings.
+offset | List&lt;Decimal&gt; | Local camera position offset in units by X and Y axis. rotation | Decimal | Local camera rotation by Z-axis in angle degrees (0.0 to 360.0 or -180.0 to 180.0). zoom | Decimal | Relatize camera zoom (orthographic size scale), in 0.0 to 1.0 range. toggle | List&lt;String&gt; | Names of the components to toggle (enable if disabled and vice-versa).
+The components should be attached to the same gameobject as the camera.
+This can be used to toggle [custom post-processing effects](/guide/special-effects.md#camera-effects). easing | String | Name of the easing function to use for the modification.  <br /><br />  Available options: Linear, SmoothStep, Spring, EaseInQuad, EaseOutQuad, EaseInOutQuad, EaseInCubic, EaseOutCubic, EaseInOutCubic, EaseInQuart, EaseOutQuart, EaseInOutQuart, EaseInQuint, EaseOutQuint, EaseInOutQuint, EaseInSine, EaseOutSine, EaseInOutSine, EaseInExpo, EaseOutExpo, EaseInOutExpo, EaseInCirc, EaseOutCirc, EaseInOutCirc, EaseInBounce, EaseOutBounce, EaseInOutBounce, EaseInBack, EaseOutBack, EaseInOutBack, EaseInElastic, EaseOutElastic, EaseInOutElastic.  <br /><br />  When not specified, will use a default easing function set in the camera configuration settings.

 </div>